 Spirit Airlines’ claim denial violates Montreal convention

 The current liability limits are $1,692.
 Not quite the $4,000 he was hoping for, but far better than nothing.

 Oh, and one other thing: article 26 says any provision that tries to relieve a carrier of liability or to fix a lower limit than that which is laid down in the convention is null and void.
 Violations of the convention are a violation of U.S. law.

 In other words, Spirit may have made the wrong call.

-I asked Spirit if it cared to review Patterson’s claim again.
+My advocacy team and I asked Spirit if it cared to review Patterson’s claim again.
 He received a call from Spirit the same day.